Designations and Licenses

 Jim holds a Bachelor of Arts degree in business administration with a minor in mathematics from Augustana University.

 Jim’s hobbies include attending his daughter’s softball games, playing basketball, golfing, camping and horseback riding with his wife.
-He has been a longtime member of Lyons Club International in Sioux Falls, South Dakota and Omaha, Neb.
+He has been a longtime member of Lyons Club International in Sioux Falls, South Dakota, and Omaha, Nebraska.

 Best-In-State: Advisors are selected for the Forbes rankings by SHOOK Research.
 Rankings for 2021 through 2023 were published in February 2021, April of 2022 and 2023, and were based on June 30th data, including 1- and 5-year periods.